Moose rescued after falling into basement of Colorado home, damaging ping-pong table - NewsBreak

 The moose suffered only a small cut on its leg, according to the CPW, and was released back into the wild.
 Its antlers will regrow in spring.
 (CPW said that moose antlers typically fall off this time of the year anyway.)

-As unique as this situation may seem, CPW said it’s an important reminder about removing vegetation that may attract unwanted visitors near the home.‘Meth-rrito’: TSA releases top 10 list of ‘most unusual items’ found in passengers’ bags
+As unique as this situation may seem, CPW said it’s an important reminder about removing vegetation that may attract unwanted visitors near the home.Wrongfully convicted Nashville couple exonerated decades later

 “It’s important that window wells allow people in a home to escape in the event of an emergency, but at times they can be hazards to wildlife,” said Jermony Huntington, the CPW area wildlife manager, in a media release issued Tuesday.
 “Removing vegetation that may attract wildlife around the vicinity of window wells and covering below ground window wells with approved grates that allow people to escape, will reduce the likelihood of wildlife becoming trapped, or in this case, having an unwelcome visitor in the home.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.